lkeab/gaussian-grouping/README.md

 > arXiv 2023
 > ETH Zurich

 We propose Gaussian Grouping, which extends Gaussian Splatting to jointly reconstruct and segment anything in open-world 3D scenes.
 Refer to our [paper](https://arxiv.org/abs/xxx) for more details.
-Our code is under preparation.
+Our code is under preparation, please stay tuned!

 <img width="1000" alt="image" src='media/teaser_github_demo.gif'>